Find out what inspires Lutfi to travel the world.

-L: I am Lutfi, a graduate of University of Edinburgh in Biotechnology.
+L: I am Lutfi, a graduate of the University of Edinburgh in Biotechnology.
 I am currently working as a medical sales rep in Malaysia.
 I am a solo tripster and history lover.
-I travel because I want to learn the history of the world.
+I travel because I want to learn about the history of the world.
 Every city has a story to tell.
 I have been to 34 countries at the age of 23 which is the greatest achievement in my life apart from having a degree.
 Most of my travel trips are through Couchsurfing.

 T: Where have you been?

 L: Mostly, I went to countries around Eastern Europe and South East Asia.
 The places which I have set my foot and carved my moments were Andorra, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Cambodia, Croatia, Czech Republic, Estonia, France, Germany, Hungary, Indonesia, Ireland, Latvia, Lithuania, Moldova, Montenegro, Morocco, Norway, Poland, Portugal, Romania, Russian Federation, Serbia, Singapore, Slovakia, Spain, Thailand, Turkey, Ukraine, United Arab Emirates, Viet Nam and United Kingdom.

 T: What’s your favorite place so far?
 Why?